hkoketsu/rental-system/README.md

-# CarRentalSystem
+# About
-CPSC 304 project
+This is a course project from CPSC 304

 ## To run this program
 1. Tunnel into undergrad server